jkearins/vscode-action-buttons/README.md

     * User defined config options can also be used in commands in form like `${var}`.
 * 🔥 **terminalName**
     * Specifies the terminal name in which the command(s) to be executed.
 If there is no runnnig terminal with such name than new terminal with name `terminalName` will be created.
 Defaults to empty string.
+* 🔥 **timeoutAfterCreate**
+    * Specifies timeout in milliseconds between creating a new terminal and sending the command(s) to it.
+If terminal already exists no timeout inserted.

 ## Config Vars